jedi661/UoFiddlerPixel/README.md

 - Add DesignStudio
 - Fixed: When importing an image from the clipboard, the selected graphic ID was not retained in the LandTilesTileView.
 - Added functionality to toggle LandTilesTileView background color between white and black upon clicking background.
+- The method creates a ColorBox that enables interactive analysis of color information in an image.
+  By selecting pixels, the associated color values are determined and displayed in a RichTextBox.

 Version : 4.12.3
 - Add Items Image Colors and Update.